 Learn something new in autumn

 There’s so much to uncover on a visit to our parks.
-This autumn take the opportunity to learn about aboriginal heritage, wildlife, natural wonders or historic sites.
+This autumn take the opportunity to learn about Aboriginal cultural heritage, wildlife, natural wonders or historic sites.

 Looking for more inspiration?
 Make sure you’re subscribed to Parks Victoria to get the latest inspiration, ideas and news straight to your inbox!